sgurukrupa/kotlin-sutras/README.md

 # kotlin-sutras
-A refresher for Kotlin lang
+A refresher for coming up to speed in programming Kotlin lang.